Transportation in Peru:

 Costs, Booking, Luggage

-Flight, Bus, Train: typical pricing logic
+Flight, Bus, Train: Typical Pricing Logic

 - Bus: Price increases with comfort class, direct connection, and demand.